 Most people, myself included, thought all you need to power wash something was high water pressure and maybe a little heat (as in warm water).
-But there are several more elements that determine the effectiveness of your Peninsula power washing jobs.
+But there are several more elements of pressure washing that determine the effectiveness of your Peninsula power washing jobs.
 The basic three ingredients to pressure washing is water (both in its presence and temperature), pressure, and detergent or chemicals.
 Combined, these three elements can create a pretty significant environment for optimal cleaning.
 However, remove or decrease one just enough and the entire environment changes.

 Almost everyone is familiar with the relationship between oil and water right?
 Which is precisely why simply firing up your pressure washer and blasting the driveway with hot water isn’t necessarily going to get it as clean as you’d think it would.
 You need to have a detergent that is going to break down the grease and oil, not just water.